Azzamjoy44/Semantic-Web-HW1/README.md

 # Recipe Recommender

-A Java web application for recipe recommendation, built as part of the **Web and Semantic Web Application Development** course at **UPB-FILS**, Year 4, Semester 2.
+A Java web application for recipe recommendation, built for the First Homework for The **Web and Semantic Web Application Development** course at **UPB-FILS**, Year 4, Semester 2.

 ---